-- Northwest Trailhead Alternate Route: Walk one block west on California, where it dead-ends into the beautiful tiled Lincoln Park Stairs.
+- Northeast Trailhead Alternate Route: Walk one block west on California, where it dead-ends into the beautiful tiled Lincoln Park Stairs.
 Take the stairs and turn right onto the dirt path.
 The path ends where El Camino Del Mar enters Lincoln Park.
 The path follows the edge of the 18th Fairway on Lincoln Park Golf Course, so if you hear someone yell “fore,” duck and cover your head.

 - Shortcut through golf course (see pin on the Google map above): If you wish to take the golf course shortcut to or from the main trail, you can take the 18-46th Avenue bus to/from the Legion of Honor.
 The 18-46th Avenue bus begins and ends at the Legion of Honor and en route crosses both Geary Boulevard and Clement Street on 33rd Avenue, so you can hop on or off the 18 bus and connect to either a 1 California or 38R Geary.

 - NO Bathrooms or food, or water along the trail.
 The only bathrooms are at the Lands End Lookout Visitor Center at the trail’s southwestern end.
 The restrooms are open from 9a-5:30p on Monday through Friday and 9a-7:30p on Saturday and Sunday.

 - Stay on the marked trails.
 Side trails along the cliffs are dangerous.

 - Bring a sweatshirt or jacket.
 If the fog rolls in, it’s gets really chilly, really fast.